score-spec/docs/content/en/docs/override/_index.md

     args: ["python prod-app.py"]
 ```

-3. Run the following command and the default arguments will be overridden by the `overrides.score.yaml` in the output.
+1. Run the following command to override the default arguments by the `overrides.score.yaml` file.

 ```bash
 score-compose run -f ./score.yaml \